Capgemini and Intel partner with Boulanger to create an exceptional customer experience via the Applied Innovation Exchange

-However, with many of its competitors operating stores in urban or city-center locations, Boulanger made a strategic decision to introduce a big city format store as well.
-Storefronts in city centers are typically much smaller and more expensive.
-With less opportunity for finding large sites and the high cost of real estate in urban centers, Boulanger faced challenges to their business model.
+However, with many of its competitors operating stores in urban or city-centre locations, Boulanger made a strategic decision to introduce a big city format store as well.
+Storefronts in city centres are typically much smaller and more expensive.
+With less opportunity for finding large sites and the high cost of real estate in urban centres, Boulanger faced challenges to their business model.
 Boulanger’s new urban store model needed to address higher costs while driving four key priorities:

 - Customer: Give customers an amazing in-store experience that also links to mobile and online sales channels for true omni-channel integration

 - Product: Make its full product range available within a much smaller physical space and allow customers to still experience and buy from its deep inventory, beyond just the products displayed and stocked in the retail store

 - Employee: Empower store staff to drive sales by increasing their understanding of customer behavior, providing easy access to product information, and providing easy access to product information and tools that allow them to engage customers on a personal level

 - Physical Store: Transform the store to become more innovative, exciting, and relevant to customers to increase time in-store and help close more sales

 Boulanger needed to find the right combination of technologies to create an engaging retail space; it also needed to achieve results quickly – with a commitment to establish and open a Paris city centre flagship store built around the new business model in just six months’ time.